The Voice of God

 Most of us know people who are quick to say, "God told me."
 It is a powerful claim of significance and legitimacy that is difficult to dispute.
 We may also know the longing, especially in painful or difficult circumstances, to "hear a word from God."
 We want to be comforted, to have clear direction, to understand.
 This longing feeds psychics and fortune tellers the world over, as well as energizing much of the "prophetic" in Christian circles.
 Yet when touching the supernatural there is always danger, and we must be very careful.

-Jesus speaks openly on this topic and we do well to listen carefully; His point is easy to miss.
+Jesus speaks openly on this topic, yet (as is often the case) His point is easy to miss.
 "He that entereth in by the door is the shepherd of the sheep… and the sheep hear his voice: and he calleth his own sheep by name, and leadeth them out… and the sheep follow him: for they know his voice."
-(John 10:2-4)
+(John 10:2-4) Let's ponder this for a bit.

 Jesus points out a simple fact: sheep know their shepherd's voice instinctively; it is not something they are ever confused about.
 Sheep immediately respond to and follow their shepherd's voice without having to "discern" or "test" it.
 While it is true that we are to "test the spirits," (1 John 4) the context for such testing is not discerning whether we are hearing from God or not... but whether someone else is.
 When someone else claims to have direct revelation from God, we must check everything they say using both wisdom and the Bible.